Michael Landon, the Father I Knew

 Michael Landon, the Father I Knew is a 1999 American made-for-television biographical drama film directed by Michael Landon Jr. documenting his privileged, but often troubled, childhood as the son of beloved television actor, writer and director, Michael Landon.
 The film stars John Schneider as Michael Landon, Cheryl Ladd as his second wife Lynn Noe Landon, and Joel Berti, Trever O'Brien and Shawn Pyfrom sharing the role of their eldest son, Michael Landon Jr. throughout his childhood years.
-The film originally premiered on CBS on May 23, 1999.
+The film originally aired on CBS on May 23, 1999.

 Synopsis

 The film opens with Michael Landon Jr. as a child (Shawn Pyfrom) living a comfortable and happy life with his family: his father, Bonanza star Michael Landon (John Schneider); his mother, Lynn Noe Landon (Cheryl Ladd); and his elder sister, Leslie Landon (Rachel Duncan).
 Landon is a compassionate and loving father who dotes on his children.

 When Lynn announces a new baby is on the way, the family moves to a larger house in the San Fernando Valley.
 As the family grows and life begins to change, Michael Sr. becomes dissatisfied with his career and home life and his desire to fulfill his own needs take precedence over those of his wife and children.
 Soon, the teenage Michael Jr. (Trever O'Brien) and the rest of the Landon family learn that Landon has begun an extra-marital affair with a younger woman, Little House on the Prairie make-up artist, Cindy (Julie Condra).
 He soon divorces Lynn and marries Cindy.

 Feeling rejected as a result of the distant relationship that develops over time as their father begins a new family with Cindy, the young adult Michael Jr. (Joel Berti) struggles in his college classes and turns to alcohol, while his sister Leslie (Sarah Lancaster) develops bulimia, believing her estranged father might take more of an interest in her if she were thinner.

 After dropping out of school and overcoming his alcohol dependency, Michael Jr. meets his future wife Sharee Gregory while working on the set of Highway to Heaven and the young couple are married.
 On their first anniversary, Sharee announces she's pregnant however, the happiness is short-lived when Michael Sr. is diagnosed with terminal pancreatic cancer.
 Michael Jr. finally learns from his mother the truth of his father's unstable childhood, which may partly explain his irrational behavior and turbulent family life as an adult.
 Michael Sr. dies not long after.